 Discovery Intermediate - Sports

-Cheerleading practice at Discovery Intermediate will take place every Monday from 4:00 p.m. - 5:30 p.m.
-Students are to meet in the PE area.
-See Coach Pinamonti for more information.
+Football practice will take place every Monday, Tuesday, and Thursday from 4:00 p.m. - 5:30 p.m.
+Students are to meet on the football field.

 Kissimmee Middle School – Upcoming Events

 -March 7 - March Madness basketball tournament from 5:00 p.m. - 7:30 p.m. in the gym

 -March 7 - Wrestling meet from 5:30 p.m. - 7:30 p.m. at Osceola High School